mrahhal/mr-scroll/packages/core/README.md

 ## Implementation

 > NOTE: If you're using a framework we have a wrapper for then you don't need this.
-[Check here](../..) to see which ones we support.
+[Check here](../..#packages) to see which ones we support.

-@mr-scroll/core has the core logic to make a custom scrollbar.
+@mr-scroll/core has the core logic to make an mr-scroll custom scrollbar.

-We implement it by doing the following:
-- Wrap it in a component (or something similar)
-- Provide the compiled CSS styles that includes the SCSS from this package

 Implementing @mr-scroll/core in a framework is simple.
-You'll use the `Scroll` class inside your component.
+You'll wrap the `Scroll` class inside your component (or something similar).

 The `Scroll` constructor takes 3 arguments:
 - Host element: The html element that will act as the host.
 Required.